mapkts/fcc/README.md

 [![Linux build status](https://travis-ci.org/mapkts/fcc.svg?branch=master)](https://travis-ci.org/mapkts/fcc)
 [![Windows build status](https://ci.appveyor.com/api/projects/status/github/mapkts/fcc?svg=true)](https://ci.appveyor.com/project/mapkts/fcc)

-`fcc` is a command line program for concatenating files (with some advanced options).
+`fcc` is a command line utility for file concatenation (with some advanced options).
 Besides, it also provides a library that exposes the same functionality at the command line.

+By default, `fcc` reads input files from `<STDIN>` and writes the concatenation result to `<STDOUT>`.
+You can alter this behaviour by passing command line arguments.
+When concatenating, you can skip lines from either start or end, enforce the presence of end-of-file newline, and etc.

+See `fcc --help` for more help information on how to use this command line utility.

 ### Example of command line utility